AlexandreDecan/portion/README.md

    ```

-Intervals can also be iterated to access the underlying `AtomicInterval` objects, sorted by their lower and upper bounds.
+Intervals can also be iterated to access the underlying atomic intervals, sorted by their lower and upper bounds.

 ```python
 >>> list(I.open(2, 3) | I.closed(0, 1) | I.closed(21, 24))